alexholmesv/trannylogger/README.md

+# About

+Capistrano configuration for Rails application using Thin Server, Sidekiq and RVM at user level.

 # Requirements

-Ubuntu Server 12.04 LTS, configured with chef for PostgreSQL: [Acid Labs](https://github.com/acidlabs/chef-rails)
+Ubuntu Server 12.04 LTS, 14.04 LTS, configured with chef for PostgreSQL: [Acid Labs](https://github.com/acidlabs/chef-rails)

 # Configure your stages